Kee2u/Deciphering_the_Indus_Valley_Script/README.md

 ### Use PostgreSQL on an AWS RDS instance to store cleaned data.
 We have chosen to use a cloud server so both members of our team can access the data.

-### Train an SVM machine learning algorithm on the morpheme segmented dataset and run it on an old Tamil dataset.
+### Train an SVM machine learning algorithm (from SciKitLearn library) on the morpheme segmented dataset and run it on an old Tamil dataset.
 Currently, we are performing the analysis on modern Tamil but in the future, we will also do a statistical analysis on Old Tamil (Tamil Brahmi and Sangam Tamil).
 This requires us to segment old Tamil morphemes as well.

 Based on our literature review, we have identified three ways of segmenting Tamil morphemes: